KeemLxx/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The project was about system to inquiry the rental bikes during specific cit, month, and day.

 ### Files used
 I had use these files: